-We’ve made a playlist of all the artists to be on the lookOUT for.
+We’ve made a playlist of all the artists.

 About the Artists